Quickstart

 Setup Server

-Choose your preferred web framework:
+Integrate with your preferred web framework:

 import { registry } from "./registry";